perfsonar/docker-oneshot-builder/README.md

 ## Preparing to Build

-Other than Docker and access to the containers, the sole requirement for a DOSB is a directory (called the _build directory_) containing a `Makefile` that builds the product it contains using a single, unadorned invocation of `make` by an unprivileged user with frictionless access to `sudo`.
+Other than Docker and access to the containers, the sole requirement for a one-shot build is a directory (called the _build directory_) and one of the following:

+ * A `Makefile` that builds the product it contains using a single, unadorned invocation of `make` by an unprivileged user with frictionless access to `sudo`.

+ * A script, specified with the `--run PATH` switch that will be copied into the container and invoked by an unprivileged user with frictionless access to `sudo`.

 In typical use cases, this is as simple as using Git to clone a repository into a directory and checking out a specific branch: